jonidaniel/jonidaniel/README.md

 # Hello, fellow builders!
 You've found your way to the right place!

 Feel free to rifle through my repositories.
-There you'll find some of my projects' source codes.
-Refer to the README files for documentations.
+There you'll find some of my projects' source codes and also extra material.
+Refer to the readme files for documentations.

+## A bit about me

 I started as a BBA student studying Business Information Technologies in Tampere University of Applied Sciences in 2020, majoring in Software Development.
 Later I continued my studies at Laurea UAS in Vantaa.
 I'm finally graduating in coming months – my degree's lacking only an internship and a thesis project (165/210 ECTS).